Huge DIY Art Frames For Less than $20 Each

 In order to get the frame to be the perfect size (allowing enough surface area to attach the prints to them), you need to:

-- You need to do this to account for the overhang of the horizontal pieces.
+• Cut the vertical pieces 1 1/4 inches shorter than your print (you need to do this to account for the overhang of the horizontal pieces)

-- Below is a diagram that shows what I am talking about.
-We made the diagram when working on a different project, but you use this SAME exact “formula” for any size print you are working with.
+Below is a diagram with dimensions that shows what I am talking about.
+We made the diagram when working on a different project, but you use this SAME exact “formula” for any size print you are working with. - Sand and Stain.

-Lightly sand any rough edges created by your saw and then stain all of your cut pieces.
+Lightly sand any rough edges created by your saw.
+Grab your favorite color of wood stain and stain all of your cut pieces.
+We use a sponge applicator, but you can also use a brush or rag.

-Next, use your 90-degree clamps to create tight joints.
+Use your 90-degree clamps to create tight joints.
 Once they are in place, use your staple gun or brad nailer (or even a hammer and nail) to attach the boards to each other.
+Put all four together to create the sides of the frame.

 Next, “sandwich” your print between the back of the frame and your corresponding pieces of screen molding.
 Then attach your screen molding with your brad nailer.
 This step makes SUCH a difference!
 It keeps your prints nice, taut and smooth.

 And here's the before and after for you.
-It took about 4 seconds to accomplish this :)
+It took about 4 seconds to accomplish this! - Hardware.

 Attach some photo hanging hardware to the top center of each frame (I used sawtooth hangers) and hang them up!

-SO EASY!
-And ours turned out beautifully.
 Below you can find the details about the art we framed.
+Scroll and click on any image for full product details.

-Now, take a look at how our DIY art frames turned out.
+Now, here's a few more photos of how our DIY art frames turned out.
 We are so, so happy with them!

 Wow, Tasha, this is brilliant!
 I have framed a map before but glued it to a masonite.
 This is way less work and also less expensive!
 Love your wall!